implse/Dynamic_Programming/README.md

 Greedy algorithms consider only local optimizations.

 Dynamic programming consider every option and solve the all sub problems and then select one that would lead to an optimal solution.

+### F.A.S.T Strategy

+Generalized approach to solving any dynamic programming problem.

+Takes brute force solution and optimizes it.

+Four steps in the FAST method:

+1 - Find solution.

+2 - Analyze the first solution.

+3 - Identify the Subproblems.

+4 - Turn the solution around.